How To Keep A Kid From Falling Out Of Bed

 She suggests thinking of it like a morbid game of Tetris.
 A gap between the mattress or wall could be just the right size that a young child could roll in and become trapped.
 That makes pushing the bed against the wall the best solution.

 Barring walls, there are endless options for parents to fortify beds in order to prevent a wild sleeper from flying off the edge.
 Toddler rails are readily available and serve to contain a toddler from rollover falls.
 Parents can also get creative, lining the sides of the bed with body pillows or rolled up pillows to create the bedtime equivalent of bumper bowling (just be careful with soft stuff around babies and very young children).
 But, again, this is only preferable for children over the age of 2 years old, for whom SIDS risks have diminished.

 Parents can also ease into bigger beds one step at a time, essentially training their children to stay in the designated bed space while sleeping and slowly gaining height as they learn to stay on the mattress.
 Start by putting the crib mattress on the ground, then gradually transition to a toddler bed.
 Yes, they will likely fall.
 But prepared parents can control the difference between a frightened boo-boo and something far worse.

-“Even if the kid rolls off onto hardwood floors, they might bonk their head but that’s a very, very small concern,” says Kroeker.
-“If you’re concerned with a kid rolling off a toddler bed height, like 12 inches, you can get an area rug to kind of cushion that fall.
+“Even if the kid rolls off onto hardwood floors, they might bonk their head, but that’s a very, very small concern,” says Kroeker.
+“If you’re concerned with a kid rolling off a toddler bed height, like 12 inches, you can get an area rug to cushion that fall.
 But falls from that height are not super concerning.
 It’s equal to your child falling from standing, which they do all the time.”